The LCWINS Tracker

 7. Envoy, Representative, Coordinator

-2. Diplomacy – The State Department, U.S. Representatives to the United Nations, U.S. Agency for International Development (USAID), U.S. Institute of Peace (USIP), and Peace Corps.
+2. Diplomacy – The Department of State, the U.S. Mission to the United Nations, the U.S. Agency for International Development (USAID), the U.S. Institute of Peace (USIP), and the Peace Corps.

-3. The Intelligence Community – The Central Intelligence Agency (CIA), National Security Agency (NSA), National Reconnaissance Office (NRO), Office of the Director of National Intelligence (ODNI), Defense Intelligence Agency (DIA), and National Geospatial-Intelligence Agency (NGA).
+3. The Intelligence Community – The Office of the Director of National Intelligence (ODNI), the Central Intelligence Agency (CIA), National Security Agency (NSA), National Reconnaissance Office (NRO), the National Geospatial-Intelligence Agency (NGA), and the Defense Intelligence Agency (DIA).

 4. The National Security Council – The National Security Council (NSC) Staff at the White House.